Key Takeaway

 Step 3: Complete Your New Provider Consultation

 Every telehealth GLP-1 program requires an initial medical evaluation, even for patients transferring from another provider.
-This is not a formality.
-It is your new physician's opportunity to review your history, assess your current status, and determine whether to continue your current protocol or make adjustments.
+This isn't a formality.
+It's your new physician's opportunity to review your history, assess your current status, and determine whether to continue your current protocol or make adjustments.

 Be honest and thorough during this consultation.
 Share everything, including side effects you may have downplayed with your previous provider.